deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "One: Why me?
 I ain't exactly the model of ambitious patriotism, you know."

 "Ten years ago, you drove up to the front gates of SCERF carrying the kind of intelligence we were absolutely starving for."
 Darcy told him.
 “You've clearly got *something* that does the job of ambition, even if it's just that you'd rather not get nuked from orbit.
-Certainly, you're smart enough to know that as a real possibility and you've taken active steps – potentially at risk to your own liberty and person – to combat it.”
+Certainly, you're smart enough to know that as a real possibility and you've taken active steps---potentially at risk to your own liberty and person---to combat it.”
 She inclined her head.
 “Now would *you* say that somebody like that wasn't worth our time?”

 Kevin frowned and didn't answer.